What is an Avocado?

 - Vitamins and Minerals: Avocado has different vitamins and minerals present in abundance.
 Some of them have been listed below:

 - Folate (B9): It is very vital proper cell function and growth of the tissue.
 Therefore, it is of great significance for women who are expecting a child.
-Avocados offer an abundance of Folate!
+The health benefits of avocados offer an abundance of Folate!

 - Vitamin K1: The vitamin has positive effects on bone health.
 It also helps in letting the blood clot in times of an injury or cut.